Alternative education provision

 The school is responsible for carrying out their own checks prior to placing any learner with a provider.
 The school should check the provider operates in a way that is acceptable to the school and include checking the health and safety and safeguarding polices.

-Schools may use the sample template (MS Word, 46KB) to assist them when they are considering using Alternative Provision.
+Schools may use the alternative provisions quality assurance record (MS Word, 863KB) to assist them when they are considering using Alternative Provision.

 Safeguarding children and young people attending alternative provision